Best RAM for Ryzen 5 5600X in 2023

 • Pricey

-G.Skill hit a jackpot with the Trident Z Neo series, as they’re some of the best-selling RAM kits when it comes to AMD builds.
+G. Skill, like Corsair, is also a relatively famous brand in the PC community; however, they are mostly recognised for their great design and performance in their product and with the G. Skill Trident Z Neo series, they hit the jackpot, as they’re some of the best-selling RAM kits for AMD builds.
 That is why the Trident Z Neo 16GB kit is our recommendation as one of the best RAM for Ryzen 5 5600X options.

-Performance, as is to be expected from G.Skill, is great.
-You’re looking at a kit that comes with two 8GB sticks, so you have dual-channel, and the speed is a rather nice 3600MHz.
+Performance, as is to be expected from G. Skill, is great.
+You’re looking at a kit with two 8GB sticks, so you have dual-channel, and the speed is a rather nice 3600MHz.
 This should be enough to keep the Ryzen 5 5600X running well, especially when you factor in that you’re also looking at a CAS latency of 16-19-19-39, which is pretty good.

 Crucial Ballistix